AlmogBaku/AlmogBaku.github.io/_posts/2015-1-7-The-3-reasons-why-every-entrepreneur-should-open-a-blog.md

 As entrepreneur, your probably know that **your startup = you**.
 Branding yourself as "a person who know what he's talking about" could help you in every almost aspects:

-1. **Fundraising** - "well known" entrepreneur is just sexier than other! everybody want to invest on the next raising star.
+1. **Fundraising** - "well known" entrepreneur is just sexier than the others!
+Everybody want to bet on the next raising star.
-1. **Hiring** - your blog can convince candidates that impressed by your blog to apply.
+1. **Hiring** - your blog can convince good candidates that impressed by your blog to apply and join your company.
 Everybody want to learn from the bests; you just need to convince them(and almost everybody) that you're the best.
 1. *Marketing* - as I said before: **your startup=you**, people who'll read your blog will probably want to try your brand new product.